 As border conflicts escalate, it is essential to now assess India’s military capabilities.
-India is one of the world’s nuclear powers and its skirmishes with both Pakistan and China recently either provide an indication of its military inclinations or its approach to diplomacy.
-Earlier, after the Pulwama attack, Pakistan confirmed that it had shot down two Indian aircrafts after tensions between the two states escalated.
+India is one of the world’s nuclear powers and its skirmishes with both Pakistan (Kashmir) and China (Ladakh) recently either provide an indication of its military inclinations or its approach to diplomacy.
+Earlier, after the Pulwama attack, Pakistan confirmed that it had shot down two Indian aircraft after tensions between the two states escalated.

 Meanwhile, India’s security woes continue to mount as China is reported to have annexed 60 square km of India in the disputed Ladakh region, illustrating the challenges facing its ill-served and stretched military.
 This was confirmed by a senior Indian Army source and suggests that the recent escalations in the disputed region show no signs of easing.